dmbarbour/glas/docs/GlasApps.md

 The runtime implements a key-value database API with both shared persistent and private in-memory data.
 The persistent database is configured externally and may include distributed databases.
 The database should implicitly support transactions, accelerated representations, and content-addressed storage for large values.

-Database keys integrate logic for persistence and access control.
-A basic key might be constructed as `sys.db.key(oldKey, sys.db.dir("foo"))`, while an in-memory key might use `sys.db.key(fooKey, sys.db.rtdir("bar"))`.
-We can understand `sys.db.rtdir` as constructing an index scoped to the runtime OS process lifespan (see *abstract types and lifespans*).
-Other constructors could accept an open file reference, modeling a temporary region.
+Database keys are aligned to a hierarchical directory structure, and integrate some logic for persistence.
+A basic key might be constructed as `sys.db.dir(oldDir, "foo")`, while an in-memory key might use `sys.db.rtdir(fooDir)`.
+We might understand the latter as mapping to `"oldDir/foo/~"` where `~` maps to an in-memory overlay specific to the runtime instance, except that `~` is abstracted to control accidents.

-Regarding access control, it is feasible to model 'secure' directory structures involving HMAC bearer tokens or other cryptographic access tokens.
-Also, some keys may restrict read access or write access to data.
-But I don't intend to focus on this opportunity until much later.

-Supported data types should include variables, queues, and bags.
+Supported data types should at least include variables, queues, and bags.
 These are simple to implement and have convenient behavior in context of concurrency, distribution, and network partitioning:

 * variables are read-write in one partition, cached read-only on others
 * queues are read-write in one partition, buffered write-only on others
 * bags are read-write on all partitions, rearranging items if connected

-I am contemplating extensions for [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and other specialized types.
+We might eventually pursue extensions for counters or [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and other specialized types.

+The API to access these can be specific to each type, e.g. `sys.db.var.get` and `sys.db.queue.write`.
+This allows suitable optimized methods for each use case.
+Essentially, every database key might be understood as mapping to one var, one queue, one bag, and any number of subdirectories.

+In theory, we could add some access control to the database keys, e.g. restrict the key to read-only access to a specific variable.
+But I don't have a strong motive for this.
+Namespaces provide adequate access control within the application, and database keys will likely be ephemeral or even be treated as functional arguments (cannot be returned, but can be constructed locally via macros).

-Anyhow, the programming language should automate most mapping from declared data variables to database keys and data access methods.
-Key construction should be heavily optimized, e.g. a static in-memory key might reduce to a cached pointer under-the-hood.
+Anyhow, the programming language should help automate the mapping of declared state to stable database keys and specific access methods.
+Key construction can be heavily optimized, e.g. a static in-memory key might reduce to a cached pointer under-the-hood.

 ### Indexed Collections